-Fig 8: Graphs of observed, predicted and residual using 2002 hourly sea level data for Lamu by T_TIDE.
+Fig 8: Graphs of Observed (blue), computed (magenta) and residual (red) using 2013 hourly sea levels for Lamu by T_TIDE.

 In general, the selected datasets were subjected to the data management procedures, extraction of tidal constituents through harmonic analysis and finally the generation of tide predictions in form of high and low listings and hourly values for the specified period.
 Since the results may be affected by validation based on the output and known variations, the residuals were computed from a year whose data is outside the period used in the harmonic analysis phase.